 Nathan Salsburg is a guitarist, a producer, and the curator of the Alan Lomax Archive.
-He edited the Lomax Kentucky Recordings online exhibition, which features seventy hours of audio recordings made in Eastern Kentucky for the Library of Congress between 1933 and 1942.

 One of my tasks as curator of the Alan Lomax Archive is to manage its YouTube channel.
 Several years ago, I noticed a particular strain of commentary recurring on the five clips that compose the recorded output of an utterly obscure and equally affecting singer-guitarist named Belton Sutherland, whom Lomax met in rural Madison County, Mississippi, in 1978.

 Bessie Jones nurtured a prodigious repertoire of songs—hundreds of them, for work, play, worship, instruction—as both a rite and as a vocation.
 Her vision was one of radical egalitarianism, inspired by the enduring collective, expressive folk traditions—occupational, recreational, spiritual—of the black rural South and her ardent faith in a kind of ecstatic liberation theology, which found activist application in the civil rights movement.